How To Help

 The Methodist Church will continue to own the graveyard, and the safeguarding of its graves, gravestones and memorials is fully protected by law.

-The upkeep and maintenance of the graveyard is a priority in our discussions with the owners.
+The upkeep and maintenance of the greenery around the graveyard is our responsibility.

 In a momentous victory for community spirit and heritage preservation, St Just Miners’ Chapel charity is thrilled to announce it has reached its £50,000 fundraising target and been successful in its application to the Community Ownership Fund.
 This significant achievement marks a pivotal moment in the Chapel’s nearly 200-year history, securing its future for generations to come.
 Thanks to the extraordinary generosity of countless individuals who donated their time, talent, and financial support, the Chapel has demonstrated the deep affection and importance it holds within the community.
 This collective effort has not only met the fundraising goal first launch in March this year, but also powerfully illustrated to grant funders the widespread support for preserving this cherished landmark.